Camba: Symbols

+The Saó Hat (sombrero e' saó) is an essential accessory in the traditional attire of the Camba people, used mainly in folkloric dances.
+However, in rural areas of the Santa Cruz Department and the Bolivian Amazon, it is still worn as a "hat that protects from the sun."

+The Tipoy (of Guaraní origin) is considered part of the traditional clothing of Camba women and is commonly worn in the Bolivian east.

 Language

 Camba Spanish was originally spoken in Santa Cruz Department, Bolivia, but is now also spoken in Beni Department and Pando Department.
 Nikulin (2019) proposes that Camba Spanish has a Piñoco Chiquitano substratum.